shortcuts/no-neck-pain.nvim/README.md

 |`:NoNeckPainToggleRightSide`| Toggles the right side buffer (open/close). |
 |`:NoNeckPainWidthUp`| Increases the config `width` by 5 and resizes the no-neck-pain windows. |
 |`:NoNeckPainWidthDown`| Decreases the config `width` by 5 and resizes the no-neck-pain windows. |

+## 🏗 breaking changes

+### v1.0.0

+See [the release description](https://github.com/shortcuts/no-neck-pain.nvim/pull/201) for the full list of breaking changes.

+### v2.0.0

+See [the release description](https://github.com/shortcuts/no-neck-pain.nvim/pull/201) for the full list of breaking changes.

 ## ⌨ Contributing